albertony/wslkit/README.md

 ### Windows version

-Currently this project has been created to work with Windows 10 version 1909 (build 18363), but I am also using the PowerShell script, without the vpnkit feature, on a Windows 10 version 20H2 (build 19042).
+This project was initially created to work on Windows 10 version 1909 (build 18363), but I have since upgraded to Windows 10 version 21H2 (build 19044).
+Not tested with Windows 11.

 If you have a different version of Windows you may want to check the [release notes for Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/release-notes)